neuroinformatics-unit/movement/CONTRIBUTING.md

 The most important parts of this module are:

 1. The `SAMPLE_DATA` download manager object.
-2. The `list_datasets()` function, which returns a list of the available pose datasets (file names of the pose data files).
+2. The `list_datasets()` function, which returns a list of the available poses and bounding boxes datasets (file names of the data files).
-3. The `fetch_dataset_paths()` function, which returns a dictionary containing local paths to the files associated with a particular sample dataset: `poses`, `frame`, `video`.
+3. The `fetch_dataset_paths()` function, which returns a dictionary containing local paths to the files associated with a particular sample dataset: `poses` or `bboxes`, `frame`, `video`.
 If the relevant files are not already cached locally, they will be downloaded.
-4. The `fetch_dataset()` function, which downloads the files associated with a given sample dataset (same as `fetch_dataset_paths()`) and additionally loads the pose data into `movement`, returning an `xarray.Dataset` object.
-The local paths to the associated video and frame files are stored as dataset attributes, with names `video_path` and `frame_path`, respectively.
+4. The `fetch_dataset()` function, which downloads the files associated with a given sample dataset (same as `fetch_dataset_paths()`) and additionally loads the pose or bounding box data into `movement`, returning an `xarray.Dataset` object.
+If available, the local paths to the associated video and frame files are stored as dataset attributes, with names `video_path` and `frame_path`, respectively.

 By default, the downloaded files are stored in the `~/.movement/data` folder.
 This can be changed by setting the `DATA_DIR` variable in the `movement.sample_data.py` module.